Jouddeken/graduation-project/docs/concept/fly-on-the-wall.md

 The photos below are from my observation, together with the notes I took during the sprint day.

 ### Photos
-<span style="font-size: 85%">Click on the image for a larger version.</span>
 [![Fly on the wall photo 1]({{ book.img }}/fotw-1.jpg)]({{ book.img }}/fotw-1.jpg "Click for large")
 [![Fly on the wall photo 4]({{ book.img }}/fotw-4.jpg)]({{ book.img }}/fotw-4.jpg "Click for large")
 [![Fly on the wall photo 5]({{ book.img }}/fotw-5.jpg)]({{ book.img }}/fotw-5.jpg "Click for large")
 [![Fly on the wall photo 6]({{ book.img }}/fotw-6.jpg)]({{ book.img }}/fotw-6.jpg "Click for large")
+<span style="font-size: 85%">Click on the images for a larger version.</span>

 ### Notes
-<span style="font-size: 85%">Click on the image for a larger version.</span>
 [![Fly on the wall notes 1]({{ book.img }}/fotw-notes-1.jpg)]({{ book.img }}/fotw-notes-1.jpg "Click for large")
 [![Fly on the wall notes 2]({{ book.img }}/fotw-notes-2.jpg)]({{ book.img }}/fotw-notes-2.jpg "Click for large")
 [![Fly on the wall notes 3]({{ book.img }}/fotw-notes-3.jpg)]({{ book.img }}/fotw-notes-3.jpg "Click for large")
+<span style="font-size: 85%">Click on the images for a larger version.</span>

 ### Conclusion
 During the observation I learned some new things about design sprints and how they are conducted.
 I saw the process a team goes through when generating new ideas for a possible solution of a problem they have.
 It is really nice to see how the client is involved in this process.

 I also saw how Enso was being used, and how release 1 is lacking functionalities to be really useful.
-I made a [customer journey](./../customer-journey/README.md) around how Enso was used during my observation.
+For example, when Valentina noticed that the agenda in the Enso application did not match her planned agenda she could not edit the agenda in the Enso application to solve this problem.
+Because of a client that is paying for a good and smooth design sprint, she had to switch to her Excel planning to continue the workshop.

+The application has some good feature like the timer and the list of energisers that were used during the workshop, but the lack of an edit option for the sprint is a big dealbreaker.